nhi-huynh/PIoT-A2-book-library/README.md

 ### Setting up

-SETTING UP KEYS
+#### Setting up keys

 Run generate_keypair.py to create a new keypair

 This will create a 'keys' directory if it doesn't exist.
 Inside that directory it will create two new .pub and .pem keys.  .pem is private, .pub is public.
 It will not create them if there there are already keys with that name

 Generate keys for reception pi and master pi

 The reception pi and master pi should have each other's public keys (but obviously not each other's private keys)

 Keys can be stored anywhere as long as it's reflected in the main config

 If using automatic connection:
 Generate another keypair for the device used for the sync service

 Make sure each device has each pub file

-MAIN CONFIG
+#### Main Config
 Read through config_example.py

-WEBAPP CONFIG
+#### Webapp Config
 Read through admin_webapp/instance/config_example.py

-AUTOMATIC CONNECTION
+#### Automatic Connection

 You will need a third device on a static ip.
 Make any required changes to config.py.

 It's recommended to run this as a systemd service.
 You may run it manually for testing

 Setting up the service:
 Open example.service and edit the ExecStart path to point to run_sync_service.sh

 Rename it (e.g. "ip.sync.service")

 copy it to /etc/systemd/system/ip.sync.service

 enable and start the service:
-        "sudo systemctl enable ip.sync && sudo systemctl start ip.sync"
+    sudo systemctl enable ip.sync && sudo systemctl start ip.sync

 Check to make sure it's working (Look for "Active: active(running)"):
-        "sudo systemctl status ip.sync"
+    sudo systemctl status ip.sync

 ### Built With